 NACWA's Toilets Are Not Trashcans campaign is focused on protecting the pipes, pumps, plants, and personnel of wastewater utilities across the nation by reducing the materials that are inappropriately flushed or drained into the sewer system.

-NACWA is working collaboratively with other associations and groups to find common ground and safe solutions for both utilities and the environment.
-The Association is advocating for elimination of harmful products and ingredients when possible and education of the public about proper disposal practices.
-In addition, the Association is working with its members and other partners to create and support programs that continue to bring this vital issue to the forefront.
+NACWA is working collaboratively with other groups to find common ground and safe solutions for both utilities and the environment.
+The Association is advocating for the elimination of harmful products and ingredients whenever possible, and for public education about safe and proper disposal practices.
+Toilets Are Not Trashcans stickers and electronic images are now available!

 The NACWA Toilets Are Not Trashcans logo (as seen above) and removable stickers may be used free of charge on any consumer education materials.
 To download the logo, get a free sample of the stickers, or to order larger quantities of the stickers, please contact Bredy Trombino, NACWA’s Program Administrator.